 P-140 Sidekicks, plain white.

 Casser-ettes (P-14) debuted in 1979, and they are a shallow oval version of a Grab-It.
 They were sold individually as well as in the Microwave Starter Set.
-Normally they are plain white, but they can be found in Spice O' Life too.
-From the early 1980s, a 1¼ Qt Corning Ware casserole (P-270) resembles an oversized Casser-ette, but it is round instead.
+Normally they are plain white, but they were produced in Spice O' Life too.

 (Photo: P-14, Spice O' Life Casser-ette, image from 1985 catalogue.)

 A P-270 (1¼ Qt) Corning Ware casserole manufactured in the mid 1980s resembles an oversized Casser-ette, but it is round rather than oval.

 P-270 (1¼ Qt) round casserole.
 It is not classified as one of the Little Dishes, but a boxed set combined it with a Grab-It and a Grab-A-Meal.
 It also resembles a Casser-ette.

 A Snack-It (P-185) is a shallow square shape that appeared about 1981.
 They were often sold in pairs as well as in a Grab-A-Snack Set which paired a Grab-It with a Snack-It.
 Its size was typically stated as 6", but they measure 6¾" from side to side.
 Snack-Its are almost always plain white, but Australian-made Blue Cornflower ones also exist.

 White P-14 Casser-ette & Beige P-150 Grab-It.
 It seems that all beige Grab-Its are unpatterned.